In a word, no. Or at least, they shouldn’t.

 Dogs metabolize some foods differently than humans and garlic is one of those.
 Actually, foods in the allium family, including onions and leeks, can affect dogs in ways they do not affect us.
 It’s a good lesson that not everything we eat is good for our dogs.
 We consider garlic to be one of the 9 most dangerous foods for dogs.
 Is there enough garlic on your garlic bread to harm your dog?
 Probably not, but why take the chance?

-So the question of can dogs eat garlic bread should be met first and foremost with a solid no. But, alongside that mandate, there are some apparent contradictions to consider:
+So the question of can dogs eat garlic or even garlic bread should be met first and foremost with a solid no. But, alongside that, there are some apparent contradictions to consider:

 So if the answer is no, dogs should not eat garlic, what gives?